jManij/lab-06-back-end/README.md

 # lab-06-back-end
-# Project Name
+# City Explorer Back-End

 **Author**: [Manish](https://github.com/jManij) and [BomiBear](https://github.com/bomibear)
 **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)

+**Time Estimates**:
+Number and name of feature: Location and Weather

+Estimate of time needed to complete: 2 hours

+Start time: 9.30 am

+Finish time: 1.30 pm

+Actual time needed to complete: 3 hours

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
-This application will show an assortment of data for a location.
+This application will serve as a backend to user requests on exploring city

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->